What is rolling admission?

 - Rolling admission after December 1

-They note that some programs have limited enrollment and specific application dates.
+- Some programs have limited enrollment and specific application dates.

 Advantages of Rolling Admission